Health and Well-being

 - Voluntary vehicle scrapping policy, to phase out old and unfit vehicles; personal vehicles after 20 years and commercial vehicles after 15 years would require to undergo fitness test.

-- INR 35,000 crore for COVID-19 vaccine and more if required; Pneumococcal vaccine, presently in 5 states, will now be available for entire India, to avert 50,000 child deaths
+- INR 35,000 crore for COVID-19 vaccine and more if required; Pneumococcal vaccine, presently in 5 states, will now be available for entire India, to avert 50,000 child deaths annually.

 - Production Linked Incentive (PLI) Schemes to be launched to boost domestic manufacturing industries, INR 1,97,000 crore allocated for next 5 years.